leoquiroa/DS-A/DataStructures/Readme.md

 ### Non-Liner Data Structures

-These are the data structures in which there is no sequential linking of data elements.
+Data structures in which there is no sequential linking of data elements.
 Any pair or group of data elements can be linked to each other and can be accessed without a strict sequence.

 -   **Binary Tree**  − It is a data structure where each data element can be connected to maximum two other data elements and it starts with a root node.